Togoland campaign: Capture of Lomé

 Late on 6 August, French police occupied customs posts near Athiémè and next day Major Jean Maroix, the commander of French military forces in Dahomey, ordered the capture of Agbanake and Aného.
 Agbanake was occupied late on 7 August, the Mono River was crossed and a column under Captain François Marchand took Aneho early on 8 August.
 The moves were unopposed and Togolese civilians helped to see off the Germans by burning down the Government House at Sebe.
 The approximately 460 colonists and Askari retreated inland, impressing civilians and calling up reservists as they moved north.

-Repairs began on the Aného–Lomé railway and the French advanced to Porto Seguro (now Agbodrafo) and Togo before stopping the advance, once it was clear that Lomé had been surrendered to British forces.
+Repairs began on the Lomé–Aného railway and the French advanced to Porto Seguro (now Agbodrafo) and Togo before stopping the advance, once it was clear that Lomé had been surrendered to British forces.
 The British invasion had begun late on 7 August; the British emissaries returned to Lomé by lorry, to find that the Germans had left for Kamina and given Rudolf Clausnitzer, the Bezirksamtmann of Lomé (equivalent to a British District officer), discretion to surrender the colony up to Khra, 120 km inland, to prevent a naval bombardment of Lomé.
 On 8 August, the emissaries took command of fourteen British soldiers and police from Aflao; a telegraph operator arrived by bicycle and repaired the line to Keta and Accra.

 The British flag was raised and on 9 August, parties of troops arrived, having marched 50 mi in exhausting heat.
 Over the border, Bryant had arranged to move the main force by sea and embarked on the Elele on 10 August.
 Three other companies had been ordered to Kete Krachi, to begin a land advance to Kamina.
 Elele arrived off Lomé on 12 August and the force disembarked through the surf.
 Arrangements were made with the French for a converging advance towards Atakpamé by the British and the French from Aného, a French column under Maroix from Tchetti in the north and the British column at Kete Krachi (Captain Elgee).
 Small British forces on the northern border were put under the command of Maroix and ordered to move south, as about 560 French cavalry were ordered across the northern border from Senegal and Niger, to advance on Mango from 13 to 15 August.
 The British force at Lomé comprised 558 soldiers, 2,084 carriers, police and volunteers, who were preparing to advance inland when Bryant received news of a German foray to Togblekove.

 Skirmish at Bafilo

 The skirmish of Bafilo took place between a company of French troops and German Polizeitruppen in north-east Togoland on 13 August.
-The French had crossed the border between French Dahomey and Togoland from 8 to 9 August and were engaged by German Polizeitruppen in the districts of Mango and Sokodé-Bafilo.
+The French had crossed the border between French Dahomey and Togoland from 8 to 9 August and were engaged by German Polizeitruppen in the districts of Mango and Sokodé–Bafilo.
 The French company retreated after facing greater resistance than expected.